 Research potential new Event Sponsors, and cultivate relationships with each via email, phone meetings, and in-person meetings

+Engage Joseph Cantor in the recruitment of new teams

 Legacy Dinner: In FY19, BIAV hosted its first official Legacy Dinner.
-Since it was a success bringing in nearly $______, the organization will hold the event again.
-It is expected that the following strategies will allow for continued event growth.
+Since it was a success bringing in nearly $12,700 (including organizational sponsor contributions of _______, the organization will hold the event again.
+It is expected the following strategies will allow for continued event growth.

 Goal